 - Difficulty maintaining close friendships

 If you have experienced any of the symptoms above or are concerned about your mental health, talk to your doctor and ask for support.
 Your emotional well-being matters, and mental health disorders are treatable.

 Read ‘How Mental Health Affects Heart Health’ to learn more about the heart-head connection.

 Men’s health matters all year long

 To live your healthiest life, take an active role in your well-being year round, not just during Men’s Health Month.
 That means learning more about your risk for men’s top health issues, staying up to date with recommended screenings, and prioritizing healthy lifestyle choices.
 Most men’s health issues are preventable or treatable, but staying proactive is key.

 At Alto, a pharmacist is your partner in health.
-Our team of patient care pharmacists is available to chat whenever questions come up - reach out via text or phone at 1-800-874-5881 or in our app.
+Our team of patient care pharmacists is available to chat whenever questions come up - reach out via phone at 1-800-874-5881 or in our app.